 When you fail by a narrow margin, you may choose to succeed at a cost instead—you get what you want, but something bad happens to you as a consequence.

 This may require some negotiation with the GM—if you can't both agree on the cost, you can't succeed.
 Check the Offerings table below for some inspiration.

 |1||25% or 50% of your total hit points|

 |8||You lose an item|

-Here are two examples of using degrees of success—one to demonstrate Success at a Cost and how negotiation works, and another to show critical failure in action.
+Here are two examples of how to use degrees of success in your game—one to demonstrate Success at a Cost and a negotiation, and another to show critical failure in action.

 Chansi is trapped on a collapsing ledge over a dark abyss.
 Luckily, her friends have thrown down a rope for her to climb to safety.

-Viridan has bluffed his way into a meeting with a local lord, hoping to convince the lord to lend his support to the defense of a nearby village.
+Viridan, meanwhile, has bluffed his way into a meeting with a local lord—Erasius, Lord of Brekenwell.
+Viridian hopes to convince the lord to lend his support in the defence of a nearby village.